Equivariant higher Dixmier-Douady Theory for circle actions on UHF-algebras: Introduction

-where the first map is the tensor product pairing (see \cite[Prop.~6.1.3]{book:Phillips}) and the second map is induced by an equivariant isomorphism $D \otimes D \to D$ using the fact that the action is strongly self-absorbing.
-Likewise, we can consider the analogous maps on the fixed-point algebras
+where the first map is the tensor product pairing (see \cite[Prop.~6.1.3]{book:Phillips}) and the second map is induced by an equivariant isomorphism $D \otimes D \to D$ which exists since the action is strongly self-absorbing.
+Likewise, there is an analogous map